-- Make the dough.
-In a mixing bowl, add the flour, the egg, and the water.
+- Make the dough: In a mixing bowl, add the flour, egg, and water.
 Knead everything well until a ball is formed.
 Let it rest for 20 minutes in an oiled bowl.

-- Make the filling.
-Mix the meat, the spices, onions, garlic, parsley.
-Let the dough rest in an oiled bowl.
+- Make the filling: Mix the meat, spices, onion, garlic, and parsley.
+Let rest in an oiled bowl.

-- Form the dumplings.
-Roll out the dough into a rectangular to a 2mm thickness and with a dough cutter or a knife, cut the dough into equal squares 2×2 cm.
+- Form the dumplings: Roll out the dough into a rectangle 2mm thick and with a dough cutter or a knife, cut the dough into equal squares 2×2 cm.
 Dot each square with a 1/2 teaspoon of the beef/lamb filling and then pinch the two ends of the square to form a canoe-like shape.

 - Arrange the dumplings next to one another in a circular shape in a heat resistant pan wiped with melted butter.
 Brush the surface of the dumplings with melted butter and bake in a preheated oven at 350°F for 20 to 30 minutes or until the meat and the dough are cooked through.

 - Transfer the dumplings to a serving dish and serve with a yogurt-garlic sauce.
 Sprinkle the sauce with a flutter of sumac.